CityScope/CS_Brix/README.md

 ### Diversity of land-use indicator - step by step

-As an example, we'll build a diversity of land use indicator for the corktown table.
+As an example, we'll build a diversity of land use indicator for the test table.
 The process is the same for any table, provided that it has a GEOGRID variable.
 Indicators are built as subclasses of the **Indicator** class, with three functions that need to be defined: *setup*, *load_module*, and *return_indicator*.
 The function *setup* acts like an *__init__* and can take any argument and is run when the object is instantiated.
 The function *load_module* is also run when the indicator in initialized, but it cannot take any arguments.
 Any inputs needed for *load_module* should be defined as properties in *setup*.
 The function *return_indicator* is the only required one and should take in a 'geogrid_data' object and return the value of the indicator either as a number, a dictionary, or a list of dictionaries/numbers.

 To start developing the diversity indicator, you can use the Handler class to get the geogrid_data that is an input of the *return_indicator* function.
 ```
 from brix import Handler
-H = Handler('corktown')
+H = Handler('dungeonmaster')
 geogrid_data = H.geogrid_data()
 ```

-The returned *geogrid_data* object depends on the table, but for corktown it looks like this:
+The returned *geogrid_data* object depends on the table, but for dungeonmaster it looks like this:
 ```
 [
 	{